qinguorui2001/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list assignments of a person.
+1. User requests to show assignments of a person.
+2. TA<sup>2</sup> shows a list of assignments.
-2. User requests to mark a specific assignment in the list as done.
+3. User requests to mark a specific assignment in the list as done.
-3. TA<sup>2</sup> shows the assignment is done.
+4. TA<sup>2</sup> shows the assignment is done.

    Use case ends.

 **Extensions**

 * 2a.
-The assignment doesn't exist in the assignment list.
+The list is empty.

   Use case ends.

-* 2b.
+* 3b.
 The given index is invalid, or the assignment has already been mark completed.

-  * 2b1.
+  * 3b1.
 TA<sup>2</sup> shows an error message.

     Use case resumes at step 1.